At Science of People, I love to write about how we make decisions. Our bite-size science today is about choice paralysis.

 I have found such freedom in limiting my own choices.
 I also offer less choices to those around me and have had only positive responses.
 I took down half of the products on my website–sales all across the board went up and offer less choice to my friends when picking movies–resulting in a headache free Saturday night.

-Offer less choice, limit your own choices and you will have better decisions all around.
+Bottom Line: Offer less choice, limit your own choices and you will have better decisions all around.